 Justification of Red List Category

-The overall trend is decreasing, although some populations may be stable (Wetlands International 2006).
+The species is suspected to be decreasing, although some populations may be stable (Partners in Flight 2020; Wetlands International 2020).

 Text account compilers

 BirdLife International (2023) Species factsheet: Limosa haemastica.
 Downloaded from http://datazone.birdlife.org/species/factsheet/hudsonian-godwit-limosa-haemastica on 07/06/2023.
 Recommended citation for factsheets for more than one species: BirdLife International (2023) IUCN Red List for birds.
 Downloaded from http://datazone.birdlife.org on 07/06/2023.